 I first met Keith when I joined one of my besties, Barb, to watch rugby in West Rutland.
 Keith and Barb's husband, Matt, played together for the Rutland Roosters.
-Then one year I decided to give the sport a try since enjoyed watching and being around the other members of the club and I soon became friends with Keith's wife, Janet.
+I really enjoyed watching Rugby and being around the members of the club, so when a women's team formed, I jumped at the chance.
+I then soon became friends with Keith's wife, Janet.
 Keith is a man that everyone likes and has not one mean word to say about anyone.
 He loves kids as he works with them both in the public school system and as a loyal coach and referee.
 He especially shines when working with kids with disabilities as he is able to connect with them on a level that most people have difficulty reaching.
 You could always count on Keith - at school, on the pitch, in everyday life.
 When I was going through treatment, he and Janet were at every event to support me.

 |Keith wearing a special pink jersey in my honor during treatment|

 |Barb, Keith, me and Pam|

 On Tuesday he set out of another jog to the polling station to cast his vote as a good citizen and as he arrived, he collapsed.
 Keith had a heart attack.
 How the hell does a man who is in the best cardiac shape of anyone I know have a heart attack?
 Life is so completely unpredictable and so not within our control.

 |Janet and Keith|